lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 **Install Python packages via pip**

 Creating a folder named ``.local`` allows a user to install Python user packages in that folder.
-This is because installing a package with the ``–-user`` option appended to ``pip`` installs the package in the ``.local`` folder under the user's home folder (note that automount folder is mounted under user's home folder).
+This is because ``pip`` by default installs the packages in the ``.local`` folder under the user's home folder (note that automount folder is mounted under user's home folder).
 So, if you want to install and keep the Python package ``tqdm`` regardless of the type of computing environment, you can issue the following command in your terminal:

 .. code-block:: shell

-   pip install --user tqdm
+   pip install tqdm

 After that, when a new compute session is created, the ``.local`` folder where the ``tqdm`` package is installed is automatically mounted, so you can use the